sanette/stop-point/README.md

 # stop-point

-emacs library for the _stop-point_ method.
+emacs minor-mode for the _stop-point_ method.
 Useful when you have to type many parenthesis (), {} etc.  or for LaTeX $$-like constructions.

 ## Overview